RaiyanSiyam/CodeAlpha_TranslationTool/README.md

-# calque
+# Vetro

 CodeAlpha Task 1.
 A translator with a React UI and an Express proxy so the provider key never reaches the browser.

-**calque** is a linguistics term: a word-for-word loan translation.
+**Verto** is a linguistics term: a word-for-word loan translation.
 The app does the same job — take text in one language, return it in another.

 ## Run